aludvik/red/README.md

 2. Small

-   As a terminal based text editor, red should have a small footprint.
+   Red has a small footprint so it's suitable for any environment.

 3. Zero Configuration

-   Red works the way you want out-of-the-box.
+   Red works the right way out-of-the-box.
 No configuration required.

-4. Most Features
+4. Right Features

-   Red has most, but not all, of the features you expect in a text editor.
+   Red has the features you need to write software effectively.

 ## Editing